msteenhagen/reading/index.md

 1. What was new to me?
 2. What seems useful to remember?
 3. What other articles did I read that made a similar point or addressed a similar topic?
-4. Do I need to read this article in full now?
+4. Do I need to schedule reading this article in full?